rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 Further information on further steps to take and how to use the project are given on the project's page.

 Over time, the software packages used for the project deployment need to be kept up to date, as security patches are released for the software or underlying operating systems or when new versions of the software packages are released.
-The `deploy.sh` automation script is also used to update the project's containers and deployment.
+The `upgrade.sh` automation script is used to update the project's containers and deployment.
 More information can be found at ["How to Maintain"](/rollyourown/projects/how_to_maintain/).